Learning Naturally Aggregated Appearance for Efficient 3D Editing: Experiments

+In~\cref{fig:main_stylization1}, we demonstrate some comparing visualizations evaluated on the IN2N dataset and the LLFF dataset.
+In the first row, we present visual results from the IN2N dataset using different text prompts.
+While both our methods can effectively edit the scene to the desired style, the IN2N baseline necessitates approximately 3 hours to optimize the underlying NeRF model per edit, whereas our method requires no additional re-optimization.
+In the second row, we evaluate our method alongside the ARF and Ref-NPR baselines using the LLFF dataset.
+Both ARF and Ref-NPR produce implicit global stylization that looks like the reference style.
+However, our method achieves superior color and textural consistencies aligning with the provided reference style image.
+We present more visual results of stylization in~\cref{fig:main_stylization3} on the panorama dataset.

-\textbf{Content extraction.} We evaluate our method with the state-of-the-art DFFs~\cite{kobayashi2022decomposing} method, which enables NeRFs to decompose a specific object given a text or image-patch query.
-In~\cref{fig:main_extraction1}, we show some comparing visualization of foreground and background extraction.
+\textbf{Instance segmentation.} We evaluate our method with the state-of-the-art DFFs~\cite{kobayashi2022decomposing} method, which enables NeRFs to decompose a specific object given a text or image-patch query.
 The evaluation of baseline DFFs is only based on text query according to its official codebase.
-As shown in~\cref{fig:main_extraction2}, we demonstrate more visualization with various extraction goals, including multi-object extraction, custom-design content extraction, and complex object extraction, and we can even do stylization specifically on the extracted object.
+In~\cref{fig:main_segmentation1}, we show some comparing visualization of foreground and background segmentation.
+Our method allows users to do 3D instance segmentation easily by applying 2D segmentation of the desired objects in the canonical image.

-\textbf{Texture editing.} We further present an additional application to do textural appearance editing of the scene by drawing or painting the canonical image.
+\textbf{Texture editing.} Our method can further do textural appearance editing of the 3D scene by drawing or painting on the canonical image.
 In~\cref{fig:main_drawing}, we can observe that our method ensures both appearance and 3D consistency in novel views.
+For the first sample in row one, we paint an ``AGAP'' logo on the marble pedestal of the fern plant; for the second sample in row two, we draw two ``ladybirds'' on the leaves at the right bottom.
+We further present more visualizations in~\cref{fig:main_stylization4} and the supplementary materials.